Facebook Lean Canvas: How to Model a Multi-sided Business

-- I’ve also placed a minimum success criteria goal of reaching a $100m valuation within 2 years.
-Remember there is no right or wrong answer here and this number is more a function of personal ambition and other analogs that support that ambition.
-At the time of the Facebook’s launch, at least 2 other analogs (Friendster and Myspace) grew to ~$50m valuations within the first year.
-We also know the Myspace tried to purchase Facebook after their first year but were turned down by Mark Zuckerburg’s asking price of $75m.
-So at least at that point in time, Zuckerburg’s minimum success criteria was a $75m valuation after 1 year (source).
+- I’ve also placed a minimum success criteria goal of reaching a $100m valuation within two years.
+Remember, there is no right or wrong answer here, and this number is more a function of personal ambition and other analogs that support that ambition.
+At the time of Facebook’s launch, at least two other analogs (Friendster and Myspace) grew to ~$50m valuations within the first year.
+We also know that Myspace tried to purchase Facebook after its first year but was turned down by Mark Zuckerberg’s asking price of $75m.
+So at least then, Zuckerburg’s minimum success criteria was a $75m valuation after one year (source).

 If you are using the online Lean Canvas tool, we built a nifty hashtag feature that allows you to easily model both sides on a single canvas.

 Here’s how it works:

 - You label your business model actors using a unique hashtag, e.g., #user, #customer.
 This will automatically color-code these customer segments for you.

 - You can then use these hashtags anywhere on the canvas to highlight a #user or #customer assumption.

 - Clicking on the buttons above the canvas lets you toggle (show and hide) the different sides of the model.

 Here’s what the Facebook model with the customer side might have looked like: